TheNetherWatcher/Automatic-TikTok-generator/README.md

 ```

 After running this, you will be prompted to enter the location of the video, positive prompt (the changes that you want to make in the video), and a negative prompt.
-Negative is set to a default value, but you can edit it if you like.
+Negative prompt is set to a default value, but you can edit it if you like.

 ## Upcoming Dedvelopments